Real iOS Devices

 Reasons like heavy battery drain, memory usage, slow performance are top reasons for users to close a website or uninstall an app.
 Hence, testing on an iOS Emulator or iOS Simulator is purely a compromise.

-BrowserStack provides access to a wide range of iOS devices such as iPhones and iPads, where developers and QA testers can test their websites and apps on real-world conditions.
+iOS Real Device Cloud provides access to a wide range of iOS devices such as iPhones and iPads, where developers and QA testers can test their websites and apps on real-world conditions.
 Multiple use cases such as hardware functionalities like battery consumption, natural gestures, camera usage can be tested with ease.
-Sharing and replicating bugs is easy, via our JIRA and Trello integrations.
+Sharing and replicating bugs is easy, via our JIRA and Trello integrations with BrowserStack.
 We also have multiple plugins to integrate with various CI/CD tools like Jenkins, CircleCI.
+Get Started for Free with iOS Real Device Cloud.